Stay up to date with Admatec news, customer spotlights, and tips on how to leverage 3D printing of ceramics and metals

 Supporting the opportunity to improve conventional manufacturing methods for the better

 Admatec is excited to introduce two different 3D printing resins (‘slurries’) suitable to use on the Admaflex 130 and 300 series dedicated to the investment casting market.
 Now, these two slurries are commercially available thanks to the very successful results achieved.
-The new materials are for 3D printing shells or cores and are available for ordering.

 Slurry for shell printing